linare20/2020-ws_dolr/slides.md

 ##### An Ambidextrous Organisation:

-- distinct units that have their own culture and structure
+- Distinct units that have their own culture and structure
-- these units can be one or several innovation teams in a larger company but aim to support unique activities
+- These units can be one or several innovation teams in a larger company but aim to support unique activities
-- ambidextrous business models are used to drive innovation while keeping existing units
+- Ambidextrous business models are used to drive innovation while keeping existing units

 ---